ISO Training Requirements

 If you are implementing or maintaining an ISO management system, understanding ISO training requirements is critical to achieving and maintaining certification.

 Across ISO standards, training is not optional.
-Organizations must demonstrate that personnel are competent, that training needs are identified, and that evidence is retained.
+Organizations must demonstrate personnel competence, identify training needs, and retain objective evidence.
 Whether you are pursuing ISO 9001, ISO 14001, ISO 27001, or ISO 45001, training requirements follow a consistent structure under Annex SL.

 This guide explains what ISO requires, what auditors look for, and how to structure your training program effectively.

-Most modern ISO standards (built on Annex SL) include similar clauses under “Competence” and “Awareness.”
-While wording varies slightly by standard, the core requirements are consistent:
+Most modern ISO standards include clauses under “Competence” and “Awareness.”
+While wording varies slightly by standard, the core expectations are consistent.

 Organizations must:

-Determine necessary competence for personnel performing work affecting the management system
+Determine necessary competence for personnel performing work that affects the management system

 Ensure personnel are competent based on education, training, or experience